BackmanLab/SMLM-SREV/README.md

 1. LAMMPS - A flexible simulation tool for particle-based materials modeling at the atomic, meso, and continuum scales, Comp.
 Phys.
 Comm.
 271, 108171 (2022)

 2. Brown, W. M., Petersen, M. K., Plimpton, S. J., & Grest, G. S. (2009).
 Liquid crystal nanodroplets in solution. *The Journal of Chemical Physics, 130*(4), 044901. https://doi.org/10.1063/1.3058435

+We acknowledge the contributions of Dr. Marcelo Carignano in determining the formula for obtaining the desired simulation temperature based on the number of mobile particles and immobilized particles.